|

 "Decide?"
 Aragorn was on the move again, checking the

 fortifications.
-Legolas ran after him.
+Legolas followed him.

 "She deserves better than this.
 They both deserve better